-A copper IUD can also be used as emergency contraception if inserted within five after unprotected sex.
+A copper IUD can also be used as emergency contraception if inserted within five days after unprotected sex.
 This is the most effective type of emergency contraception.
-SHORE Centre offers copper IUD insertions for this purpose at both our Kitchener location.
+SHORE Centre offers copper IUD insertions for this purpose at our Kitchener location.

 Alternatively, an emergency contraceptive pill (AKA the morning-after pill, Plan B) can be taken within 120 hours (5 days) after having unprotected sex.
 Emergency contraception pills can be purchased at most pharmacies without a prescription.